International Journal of Dental Materials Journal Policies

 - If the manuscript contains patient images that preclude anonymity or a description that has an obvious indication of the identity of the patient, a statement about obtaining informed patient consent should be indicated in the manuscript.

 - To protect the patient’s identity, the recognizable facial features not related to the study should be digitally blurred.

 - Written informed consent is the preferred method for obtaining consent.
 If verbal consent is obtained, the authors must ensure that verbal consent is recorded in the medical case record of the patient and duly signed by the witness.

 Sending a Revised Manuscript

-The revised version of the manuscript should be submitted online like that used for submission of the manuscript for the first time.
+The revised version of the manuscript should be submitted online like that used for the submission of the manuscript for the first time.
 However, there is no need to submit the “Title Page” or “Covering Letter” file while submitting a revised version.
 When submitting a revised manuscript, contributors are requested to include, the ‘referees’ remarks along with point-to-point clarification at the beginning of the revised file itself.
-In addition, they are expected to mark the changes as underlined or colored text in the article.
+In addition, they are expected to mark the changes as underlined or coloured text in the article.

 The journal publishes every quarter (online).
 The journal displays articles online as ‘Articles in Press’ immediately upon acceptance.